willibrandon/SqlTemplateGen/docs/GettingStarted.md

 // Output: SELECT * FROM Users WHERE Id = 123
 ```

-In this example, we:
+In this example:
-1. Created a query template with a placeholder `{Id}`.
+- A query template with a placeholder `{Id}` is defined.
-2. Added a parameter to replace `{Id}` with the value `123`.
+- The template placeholder `{Id}` is replaced with the value `123`.
-3. Built the final query and printed it.
+- The final SQL query is built and printed.

 ## Next Steps